-Race Management does not contract professional photographers for this event but will attempt, on a besteffort basis, to obtain volunteer support for this task from the local community.
-When available, a race photographer will be named.
+Race Management does not contract professional photographers for this event but will attempt, on a best-effort basis, to obtain volunteer support for this task from the local community.
+If available, official volunteer race photographer(s) will be named.
+Post-event, it is possible but not guaranteed that those photographers will offer photos for purchase.
+Runners should note that it may take some time to make the race photos available.

 The best places to see a runner and capture photographs are near aid stations.
 Those who venture onto the course are asked to exercise caution and respect the environment.
-Many spectators who take pictures share them through the HURT 100 website (contact the webmaster through the link provided on the site to have photos posted).
+Many spectators who take pictures share them through the HURT 100 website (use the contact form on our website to have photos posted).